How to Use Help Desk Priority Levels to Prioritize Support Tickets

 4. Provide a knowledge base - Creating articles about the most common tickets in your service desk can reduce the volume of low-priority tickets.

 5. Consider user feedback - Customers often have insights into the urgency and impact of their issues.
-So, take their feedback into account when determining priority – and don’t forget that this is something that can be easily automated on InvGate Service Desk!
+So, take their feedback into account when determining priority – and don’t forget that this is something that can be easily automated on InvGate Service Management!

 6. Review and adjust your SOPs regularly - The priority level criteria may change as the service desk's workload and the organization's needs evolve.
 Have a continuous improvement mindset to ensure prioritization remains relevant.